vipoo/irsdk/README.md

 2019/01/26 - Maintenance update
 - Update to SDK Version 1.12 and
 - Update of Windows SDK and VC platform toolset

+2020/12/31 - Maintenance update
+- Update of project files to VS2019